-To identify our median employee, we began with our entire active employee population of 2,052 as of December 31, 2021 (the "determination date").
+To identify our median employee, we began with our entire active employee population of 2,375 as of December 31, 2022 (the "determination date").
 To identify the median employee from a compensation perspective, we used total compensation as reflected in our payroll records and as reported to the Internal Revenue Service.
 Compensation was annualized for part-time employees and full-time employees who were employed less than a full year.
-Using this methodology, we determined that our median employee was a shop mechanic in our service department at our Memphis, Tennessee branch location.
-We then determined the median employee's compensation for 2021 in accordance with the rules applicable to the compensation elements included in the Summary Compensation Table and compared such compensation to the compensation of Mr. Engquist, as reported in the Summary Compensation Table.
+Using this methodology, we determined that our median employee works in accounts payable in Baton Rouge, Louisiana.
+We then determined the median employee's compensation for 2022 in accordance with the rules applicable to the compensation elements included in the Summary Compensation Table and compared such compensation to the compensation of Mr. Engquist, as reported in the Summary Compensation Table.